In this blog post, we will be looking at the steps to DJing at music venues and nightclubs.

 Don’t be boring, interact with the crowd through every part of the set.
 Dance, smile and make sure you’re having the time of your life every time you play.

-Try to use club standard kit at home.
-Practising on the same kit that is used at most clubs will improve your sets when you’re playing out.
+- Try to use club standard kit at home.
+Practicing on the same kit that is used at most clubs will improve your sets when you’re playing out.

 Playing out is the most fun part of DJing, this is what you’ve been building up to.
 All of the hours spent practising have finally paid off and now you’re ready to show the world what you’ve got.